Frequently Asked Questions

 Note: There is a 3% additional charge for credit card purchases to cover the cost of acceptance, as mandated by the credit card companies and the state of Georgia.

 My office does not accept funds from pre-tax accounts for healthcare expenses, such as a Heath Savings Account, Flexible Savings Account, or Health Reimbursement Account (HSA/FSA/HRA) or debit cards.
+You may submit your superbill for possible reimbursement of these funds.

 I am out-of-network for all insurance plans.
-You may be able to get partial reimbursement for testing or therapy by submitting the receipt (called a “Superbill”) to your insurance company, which I will provide at the end of the testing process (at feedback) or once monthly for therapy clients.
+You may be able to get reimbursement for testing or therapy by submitting the receipt (called a “Superbill”) to your insurance company, which I will provide at the end of the testing process (at feedback) or once monthly for therapy clients.
 It is your responsibility to determine this with your insurance provider.

 • So that I can see you sooner and get your report completed faster!
 This service is my business, which is set up in a way that enables me to provide high quality, comprehensive services while supporting my growth as a psychologist in our community!

 I can also take more time with the testing process and choose the tests I believe are necessary (without insurance approval).
 I am able to provide more than what is ‘medically necessary’ based on insurance guidelines.
-I am also enabled the flexibility to cater your testing directly to you or your child.
+I am also enabled the flexibility to cater testing directly to you or your child.

 Additionally, my being out of network means that you can decide who accesses your medical information instead of your insurance company.
 You are the owner of the report once I have completed it and may do with it as you see fit!